Master’s Degrees in Housing

 There are 6 colleges that offer a master’s degree in housing.
 Learn more about the most popular 6 below:

 University of Georgia tops the list of the most popular school in the U.S. for housing majors who are seeking their master's degree.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
 During the most recent year for which we have data, 31 people received their master's degree in housing from UGA.
-About 34% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
-University of Georgia housing graduates who receive their master's degree go on to jobs earning a median salary of $67,913.
+Of these students, 46% were women and 22% were members of underrepresented racial-ethnic groups.

 Explore Major by State